$\mathcal{T}$-matrix method for computation of second-harmonic generation upon optical wave scattering from clusters of arbitrary particles: Application to nonlinear optical interaction of bound states in the continuum: Introduction

 In many instances of practical interest the particles under investigation exhibit axial symmetry, \textit{e.g.} ellipsoids and cylinders, or the response of a cluster of particles with different shapes can be well approximated with one of an assembly of spherical scatterers.
 In these cases certain symmetries can be exploited by adopting vector spherical wave functions (VSWFs) as the basis functions for the expansion of fields and currents \cite{Varshalovich,Jackson}.
-This approach is usually coupled to the EBCM \cite{Waterman1,Waterman2,Barber}, whereby the surface integral equations are imposed at some distance away from the boundary of the particle, in the null-field region.
+This approach is usually coupled to the extended boundary condition method (EBCM) \cite{Waterman1,Waterman2,Barber}, whereby the surface integral equations are imposed at some distance away from the boundary of the particle, in the null-field region.
 In this process, a $\mathcal{T}$-matrix of the system of particles relating the Fourier coefficients of the incident and scattered fields is introduced \cite{Mishchenko0,Mishchenko1}.

-A key strength of the TMM consists in the fact that the $\mathcal{T}$-matrices of particles in a cluster depend solely on the intrinsic physical properties of the particles.
+A key strength of the transfer-matrix method (TMM) consists in the fact that the $\mathcal{T}$-matrices of particles in a cluster depend solely on the intrinsic physical properties of the particles.
 Therefore, they only need to be computed once for a particular frequency, as they do not depend on the angle and polarization of the incident field, nor on the arrangement of particles in the cluster.
 This feature makes the TMM uniquely suitable for calculations of certain physical quantities, such as radar cross sections.
-Furthermore, in the calculation of the cluster response, the multiple scattering (electromagnetic coupling) between nanoparticles is conveniently described using the translation-addition theorem for VSWFs \cite{Cruzan,Mackowski,Stout1}, and the \textit{scattering matrix} of the whole nanoparticle aggregate is readily obtained from the single-particle $\mathcal{T}$-matrices and translation-addition matrices.
-Due to this key characteristic property of the TMM, it is alternatively called the multiple-scattering matrix (MSM) method.
-The TMM has been extensively developed and used in the linear scattering regime, including for particles of different shapes, sizes, and electric permittivity (see \cite{Mishchenko1} and references therein).
-It has been extended to the analysis of the SHG in centrosymmetric media, but so far, only the particular cases of spheres and infinite cylinders have been considered \cite{Biris,Xu,Sekulic1}.
+Furthermore, in the calculation of the cluster response, the multiple scattering (electromagnetic coupling) between nanoparticles is conveniently described using the translation-addition theorem for VSWFs \cite{Cruzan,Mackowski,Stout1}, and the \textit{scattering matrix} of the entire nanoparticle aggregate is readily obtained from the single-particle $\mathcal{T}$-matrices and translation-addition matrices.
+Due to this key property of the TMM, it is alternatively called the multiple-scattering matrix (MSM) method.